 Upon the terms and subject to the conditions set forth in this prospectus and in the accompanying letter of transmittal, the issuers will accept all original notes properly tendered and not withdrawn prior to the expiration date.
-The issuers will issue \$1,000 principal amount of new notes in exchange for each \$1,000 principal amount of outstanding original notes accepted in the exchange offer.
+The issuers will issue \$1,000 principal amount of new notes in exchange for each \$1,000 principal amount of (or, in the case of the original senior discount notes due 2012, the principal amount at maturity) of outstanding original notes accepted in the exchange offer.
 Holders may tender some or all of their original notes pursuant to the exchange offer.